SushanGosavi/_FbPicBook/README.md

 <ul>

 <li><h4>Description: &nbsp;</h4> PicBook is a web applicaiton to view users Facebook Album, download them and also to move them to Picasa.
-Here user is authenticated with his facebook and google credentials using OAuth 2.0.</li>
+User is authenticated with his facebook and google credentials using OAuth 2.0.</li>
 <li><h4>Functions: &nbsp;</h4>
 <ul>